-Pre-construction survey data will confirm areas of habitat to be removed and this will be recorded in the Annual Compliance Report (ACR) which tracks compliance with condition 6 of the EPBC Approval (EPBC ref.
+Phase 2 pre-construction surveys will be conducted immediately prior to the removal of any WSF habitat as per the methodology outlined in the Wallum Sedge Frog Management Plan, (August 2016).
+This will confirm area/s of habitat to be removed, and will be recorded in the Annual Compliance Report (ACR) which tracks compliance with Condition 6 of the EPBC Approval (EPBC ref.
 2011/5987).